ast-grep/ast-grep-vscode/README.md

 ## Introduction

-Have you ever spent hours trying to find and replace a code pattern in your project using plain text or regular expressions?
-If so, you know how tedious and error-prone this process can be.
-However, there is a better way to search and replace code patterns: structural search and replace.

-Structural search and replace is a technique that allows you to find and modify code patterns based on their syntax and semantics, not just their text.
+Have you ever spent hours trying to find and replace a code pattern using plain text or regular expressions?
+If so, you know how tedious and error-prone it can be.
+However, there is a better way to do this: *Structural Search and Replace*, a [technique](https://www.jetbrains.com/help/idea/structural-search-and-replace.html) that allows you to find and modify code patterns based on their syntax and semantics, not just their text.

-ast-grep is a structural search/replace tool that uses abstract syntax trees (ASTs) to represent the syntax and structure of your code, and lets you write patterns as if you are writing ordinary code.
+[ast-grep](https://ast-grep.github.io/) is a structural search/replace tool that uses abstract syntax trees (ASTs) to represent the syntax and structure of your code, and lets you write patterns as if you are writing ordinary code.

 It can help you search and replace code elements more precisely and efficiently than using regular expressions or plain text.
 You can also use ast-grep to perform linting and rewriting tasks, and write your own rules using YAML configuration.

 ## Features

-The ast-grep VSCode is an extension to bridge the power of ast-grep CLI/LSP to the beloved editor VSCode.
+The ast-grep VSCode is an extension to bridge the power of ast-grep and the beloved editor VSCode.

 It includes two parts: a UI for ast-grep CLI and a client for ast-grep LSP.